Macahyba/proffy-mobile/README.md

 yarn start
 ```

-> Follow `expo` instructions, by either running a mobile emulator or using the expo app (search for in your app store).
+> Follow `expo` instructions, by either running a mobile emulator or using the expo app (search for it in your app store).

 ## Author